RyanErm/DP3/README.md

 This repository contains the code to gather data two API's from the Washington Metropolitan Area Transit Authority (WMATA).
 The two API's focus on updates and positions of various busses.
 After the data is collected, different visualizations can be made.
 Please follow the instructions below to run the code.

 ## Execution
-First, ensure that the proper packages are install on your computer or virtual environment via the requirements.txt file.
+First, ensure that the proper packages are installed on your computer or virtual environment via the requirements.txt file.

 Ensure that Docker is up and running on your computer.
 Then run the following command: